Can you use a home equity loan to buy a car?

 - Low, fixed rates.
 See the current rates here.

 - Terms of 10, 15, 20 or 30 years

 - Home equity loans from $35,000 - $300,000

 - No application, origination, or appraisal fees, and no cash is required at closing

 The typical auto loan offers:

-- A set interest rate - rates depend on the lender
+- A set interest rate that varies by lender

 - Shorter repayment schedule than most home equity loans

 Different characteristics of each loan will be important to consider based on your specific situation.
 However, it is always worth noting if the auto loan you qualify for has a prepayment penalty.
 Depending on the size of your initial loan, these penalties can be significant.

 Using home equity loans to pay off high-interest car loans